petrikaj/lappaa/PRIVACY.md

 Used to save your exported videos to the Photos app.
 "Add Only" access means Lappaa cannot read or browse your existing photos.

 ### Photo Library — Read *(Pro import feature)*
-Required when you choose to import a video from your Photo Library to extract its audio.
+Required when you choose to import a video from your Photo Library.
 Only accessed when you explicitly trigger this action.

 ### Notifications
 Optional.
 Used for Live Activities — real-time recording status on your Lock Screen and Dynamic Island.
 No content is delivered from a remote server.